 $15.50 Conc. $12.40Bag Limit:

 three adult male birds per day during the seasonRegulation Snapshot:

 - The open season applies only to male birds on King Island; and

 - Pheasants may only be taken with a shotgun not exceeding 12 gauge.

 To obtain a licence, hunters are encouraged to:

 - become a member of the King Island Game Bird Association; and

-- obtain from the Association, a Hunter Authority Card giving permission to access land for hunting.
+- ensure you have permission to access land for hunting.